Esri/maps-app-android/docs/index.md

 ## Description

 Get your organization's authoritative map data into the hands of your workers with this ArcGIS Runtime Android app.
 The application you build can include a custom web map from your [ArcGIS Online organization](https://doc.arcgis.com/en/arcgis-online/reference/what-is-agol.htm).
 For example, a web map from the [Living Atlas](https://livingatlas.arcgis.com/en/browse/?#d=1&type=maps) can be used as a starting place for your app.
 The Maps App also includes examples of place search and routing capabilities using either ArcGIS Online's powerful services or your own services.
-It also leverages your organizations configured basemaps to allow users to switch between the basemap that make sense for them.
+It also leverages your organization's configured basemaps to allow users to switch between the basemaps that make sense for them.

-This example application is open source so grab the code at [GitHub](https://github.com/Esri/maps-app-android) and either configure the app for your organization, or just learn how to integrate similar capabilities into your own app!
+Grab the source code at https://github.com/Esri/maps-app-android to configure the app for your organization, or to learn how to integrate similar capabilities into your own app!

 ## Using web maps

-You can author your own web maps from ArcGIS Online or ArcGIS Pro and share them in your app via your ArcGIS Online organization, this is the central power of the Web GIS model built into ArcGIS.
+You can author your own web maps from ArcGIS Online or ArcGIS Pro and share them in your app via your ArcGIS Online organization.
+This is the central power of the Web GIS model built into ArcGIS.
 Building an app which uses a web map allows the cartography and map configuration to be completed in ArcGIS Online rather than in code.
-This then allows the map to change over time, without any code changes or app updates.
+This allows the map to change over time, without any code changes or app updates.
 Learn more about the benefits of developing with web maps [here](https://developers.arcgis.com/web-map-specification/).
-Also, learn about authoring web maps in [ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/create-maps/make-your-first-map.htm) and [ArcGIS Pro](http://pro.arcgis.com/en/pro-app/help/mapping/map-authoring/author-a-basemap.htm).
+You can also learn about authoring web maps in [ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/create-maps/make-your-first-map.htm) and [ArcGIS Pro](http://pro.arcgis.com/en/pro-app/help/mapping/map-authoring/author-a-basemap.htm).

 Loading web maps in code is really easy.
 The Maps App loads a web map from a portal (which may require the user to sign in, see the identity section below) with the following code: